askossivi/devops-code-challenge/README.md

 # Deploying the infrastruction from the folder "infrastruction/"
-Rinning this IaC systhax will deploy 17 resources in AWS including a free tier ec2 instance The README.md under infrastruction folder contains a list of resources deployed.
+Rinning this IaC systhax will deploy 17 resources in AWS including a free tier ec2 instance, an elb, etc...
+The README.md, ('./infrastruction/README.md') contains a list of resources deployed.

     cd infrastruction
     cat README.md